 The newest, latest, greatest version of Product X is available today.
-It’s only X dollars and it does all the cool things you never knew it could do.
-If you act now, Product X will change your life.
+It’s only X dollars and it does all the cool things you wish it could do.
+Act now and Product X will change your life.

-Sure, sometimes things break or wear out over time.
-And when that happens, we are left with at least three options:
+Sure, sometimes things break or wear out—and when that happens, we are left with at least three options:

 Repair it.
 Sometimes we can’t necessarily go without.
 But, instead of running out and procuring Product X, we can attempt to repair the item first.
 You wouldn’t buy a new car just because the brakes needed to be replaced, would you?
 The same goes for many other household items.

 Replace it.
 As a last resort, we can replace things.
-But even when we do this, we can do so mindfully.
-We can purchase used items, we can buy products from local businesses, and often we can downgrade and still have what’s necessary to live a fulfilling life.
+But even when we do, we can do so mindfully: we can purchase used items, we can buy products from local businesses, or we can downgrade and still have what’s necessary to live a fulfilling life.

 Read this essay and 150 others in our new book, Essential.